414owen/piq/README.md

 * Wrap index types in structs to protect us from bad changes
 * Precalculate stack depth in binding resolution or its own step, then use arrays instead of vectors in other traversals
+* Separate out locations into its own AST array.
+They're rarely used.

 ## Thoughts on pointers